jeffoconnorau/AGMPowerCLI/GCBDR.md

 ## Creating your Service Account

-From Google Console IAM & Admin panel, go to Service Account and choose Create Service Account.
+From Google Console IAM & Admin panel in the project where Backup and DR was activated, go to Service Account and choose Create Service Account.
 You can also modify an existing one if desired.

 Give the account a name and ensure it has at least the following three roles: